essoplerck/dietr/documentation/ROUTER.md

 URL scheme `/recipe/<int:id>`

 Will display information about a recipe like ingredients and allergies. **It will not display the steps due to legal issues**.
 It will instead link to the source.
+May be removed in the future.

 ### Recipes